 “Any repeal or modification of the foregoing paragraph by the shareholders of the Corporation shall not adversely affect any right or protection of a director or officer of the Corporation existing at the time of such repeal or modification.”

 It is likely that other states, including Colorado, will follow Delaware’s lead.
 Seven other states – Louisiana, Maryland, Nevada, New Hampshire, New Jersey, Utah, and Virginia – already have statutes extending protections to officers, in addition to directors.
 Corporations should be prepared to amend their corporate governance documents to take advantage of these new laws.

 While the protection is not automatically guaranteed by law, each corporation must affirmatively include the relevant language in their incorporation documents.
-If you need help reviewing your corporate documents, please contact Sherman & Howard’s attorneys Angie Fletcher and Tara Bailes.
+If you need help reviewing your corporate documents, please contact Sherman & Howard’s attorney Tara Bailes.